Late-Career Tax Director Salary

 Pay Difference by Location

-For Late-Career Tax Directors, San Francisco provides a pay rate that is 63 percent greater than the national average.
-Late-Career Tax Directors can also look forward to large paychecks in cities like Atlanta (+16 percent), Houston (+14 percent), Los Angeles (+13 percent), and Chicago (+13 percent).
-Late-Career Tax Directors' salaries are heavily influenced by location — Late-Career Tax Directors in Boston bring in salaries that are 21 percent lower than the national average.
-Not at the bottom but still paying below the median are employers in St. Louis and Minneapolis (14 percent lower and 4 percent lower, respectively).
+With a pay rate for Late-Career Tax Directors that is 67 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
+Late-Career Tax Directors can also look forward to large paychecks in cities like Atlanta (+18 percent), Houston (+17 percent), Los Angeles (+15 percent), and New York (+15 percent).
+Falling short of the national average by 19 percent, the area with the worst salaries is Boston.
+Employers in St. Louis and Minneapolis also lean toward paying below-median salaries (12 percent lower and 4 percent lower, respectively).

 based on 26 votes.